Stuart Hall (racing driver): Sportscars

 Hall regularly competes in Historic Racing.
 Driving the famous cars from the ROFGO Collection and GPX Historic Collection.

 Hall has won the Monaco Historic Grand Prix 3 times.
 Once in 2016 in a McLaren M19 and twice in 2022 in a McLaren M19 and M23.
 He has also won numerous Historic events around the world including venues in Dubai, the USA and Europe.

+He has also competed in the Le Mans Classic, most recently in an Aston Martin Vantage GT2 in 2022.